SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/keeper-security.md

 To resume logging, go to the “External Logging” section of the Keeper Admin Console.

-## Install the Keeper Security App and view the Dashboards
+## Install the Keeper Security App

-11
 This application has been developed and is supported by [Keeper Security](https://keepersecurity.com/).
 For more information about Keeper please visit [https://keepersecurity.com](https://keepersecurity.com/) or email **business.support@keepersecurity.com** for help.

 This page provides instructions for installing the Keeper Security App, as well as examples of each of the App dashboards.

-### Install the App
-12

 Now that you have set up collection for Keeper, install the app to use the pre-configured searches and [dashboards](https://help.sumologic.com/07Sumo-Logic-Apps/06Google/Google_Cloud_Audit/Install-the-Google-Cloud-Audit-App-and-view-the-Dashboards#Dashboards) that provide visibility into your environment for real-time analysis.